Animal Science

 3

-1. Students will be able to discuss issues related to animal welfare and industry.
-2. Understand and use appropriate animal industry terminology in oral and written communications.
-3. Identify common animals species, breeds, and sexes.
-4. Provide daily care and record-keeping according to species husbandry requirements.
+1. Explain issues related to animal welfare and industry.
+2. Employ appropriate animal industry terminology in oral and written communications.
+3. Distinguish common animals species, breeds, and sexes.
+4. Perform daily care procedures and record-keeping according to species specific husbandry requirements.

 ANS 103 : Applied Animal Behavior